LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/code.md

 Is there a cutting-edge interaction in a channel that you want to implement in your bot?
 Do you want to fast track its usage now, before support is added to the interactions in Conversation Builder?
 There’s no need to wait.
 Conversation Builder includes a “Universal” interaction to meet this need.

-The Universal interaction, which is designed for advanced bot developers, is a flexible, code-based interaction that opens up many opportunities to achieve the exact layout and styling that you require.
+The Universal interaction, which is designed for advanced bot developers, is a flexible, channel-agnostic, code-based interaction that you can customize to render any conversational response from the bot.
+It opens up many opportunities to achieve the exact layout and styling that you require.
 For example, you might want to use a vertical card layout or perhaps a button question that uses buttons without button labels.
 In general, if you can code it in JSON according to the [Rich Messaging format](getting-started-with-rich-messaging-introduction.html) for Conversational Cloud, you can achieve it.

 <img style="width:600px" src="img/ConvoBuilder/interactions_universal1.png">